BOIL YOUR WATER BEFORE USING

 What happened and what is being done?

-A service line repair created a low/no pressure situation at this location.
-Efforts are being made to complete repairs and restore normal system level and pressure as quickly as possible.
+An emergency water main repair created a low/no pressure situation.
+Efforts were made to isolate the leak and restore normal system level and pressure as quickly as possible.

 We will inform you when all corrective actions have been completed and when you no longer need to boil your water.